tianqi72/machine-learning-in-scikit-learn/assignments/final_project/8_final_project_repository_rubric.md

     - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 - Code Appearance
     + Code follows all [coding guidelines](https://github.com/brianspiering/ml_lab/blob/main/resources/coding_guidelines.md), [coding review rubric](https://github.com/brianspiering/ml_lab/blob/main/resources/code_review_rubric.md), and course materials
+    + All imports should be at the begining of the notebook.
     - Code is logical and easy to read
     - `README.md` provides overview of project and understandable to someone outside of course
         + The `README.md` is like an abstract Who are you?
 What is the project?
 Why is it important?
 What did you find?